 Follow the same diet as in the eighth month.

 Apply oil on the abdomen and genital areas.
 Take an oil enema in small quantities to help ease false labour pains.
-You can even insert cotton ball dipped in oil into the vagina to lubricate the passage.
-Be particular about maintaining hygiene to avoid infection, which cause itchiness or swelling of the genital area.
+Wish you a healthy and happy pregnancy.

 If you’re pregnant, you need a lot of emotional support along with physical care.
-You should not harbour any negative thoughts such as sorrow, grief, anger, fear and doubt.
+Any emotion that you feel with affect the growth of your foetus.
+Try to not hold on to negative feelings such as sorrow, grief, anger, fear and doubt.
 These hamper the mental and physical growth of the foetus.
 So, try to stay as happy as you can by exposing yourself to happy circumstances, people and things.
 And surround yourself with close friends and relatives who support and care for you during this special time of your life.

 As far as physical care is concerned, refrain from sitting on hard surfaces, sitting for long hours, travelling, lifting heavy weights, walking long distances—doing any tedious activity.
 These put the foetus at risk.
 Also avoid staying up too late or sleeping during daytime.